 The Hive is a very special place in our school and is always busy with many visitors.
 The Hive is a room we mainly use for emotional literacy support sessions (ELSA sessions), interventions and the lunchtime MYspace quiet area.

 Inside the Hive you'll find a huge selection of toys and activities that help the children to understand their own emotions through play or relaxation.
 We understand that children need to be happy and calm to be able to learn effectively.

 We also have the O-Zone, which is our dark sensory tent.
 Children can use this when they need some quiet time.
 Inside you'll find fibre-optic lights, giving the children sensory feedback in a dark, calm setting.

 Remind your children that if they'd ever like to talk to an adult in school, to use the Express Yourself postbox by the library.
 They can confidentially post a note which will be picked up by an adult.

 Our mission is to bring out the best, and emotional well-being is a vital part of your child.

-We have two trained ELSAs at St James (Emotional Literacy Support Assistants).
-Mr Gardner and Mrs Marson, as ELSAs, attend regular supervision groups with an Educational Psychologist.
-This provides the school with brilliant support in managing Emotional Well-Being.
+We have two trained ELSAs at St James (Emotional Literacy Support Assistants), Mr Gardner and Mrs Marson.
+They attend regular supervision groups with an Educational Psychologist.
+This provides the school with brilliant support in managing emotional well-being.

-Resources that have been complied at St James by our ELSAs have been highly recommended by an Educational Psychologist and used by them to distribute to other local schools.
+Resources that have been compiled at St James Primary by our ELSAs have been highly recommended by an Educational Psychologist and used by them to distribute to other local schools.

 "The ELSA bubble tools developed by Mr Gardner are a thoughtfully-created and useful resource for planning, monitoring, and communicating the skills that children are developing in ELSA sessions." - Liz Carey, Educational Psychologist.